Roseford/Openbb_SDK_API_bridge/README.md

 - Real-time data: Our API provides real-time financial data, so you can be sure that you're getting the most up-to-date information.
 - Simple API: Our API is designed to be simple and easy to use, so you can focus on building your application instead of worrying about complicated APIs.
 - Wide coverage: Our API covers a wide range of financial data, including stocks, forex, and cryptocurrency.

+## Credits <a name="credits"></a>

+This project utilizes the functionality and codebase from the [OPENBB SDK](https://my.openbb.co/app/sdk) developed by **OPENBB**.
+We express our gratitude and appreciation to the original creators and contributors for their valuable work.

+Please visit the [OPENBB SDK](https://my.openbb.co/app/sdk) to learn more about their project and explore their other resources.

 ## Getting Started <a name="getting-started"></a>